Khudi: Concept of Khudi

 Its aspiration clove the breast of the garden.

 It is this consciousness of the self that makes a particle of dust shine like star, a drop of water radiates and sparkles like a pearl and makes a delicate leave of grass sprout through hard ground.
 When once this consciousness manifests itself, the self moves forward to a continual expansion.
 When the self becomes conscious of its significance, it moves one step further to the stage of awakening of the self.
-In Iqbal’s poetry, awakening of the self is characterized by burning the passion of desire and the creation of ideals.
-Purpose and desire are seminal for the growth of the self towards actualization and realization.
-Iqbal also emphasizes it in Reconstruction of Religious Thought in Isalm: Life is only a series of acts of attention, and an act of attention is inexplicable without reference to a purpose, conscious or unconscious.
+In Iqbal’s poetry, awakening of the self is characterised by burning the passion of desire and the creation of ideals.
+Purpose and desire are seminal for the growth of the self towards actualisation and realisation.
+Iqbal also emphasises it in Reconstruction of Religious Thought in Isalm: Life is only a series of acts of attention, and an act of attention is inexplicable without reference to a purpose, conscious or unconscious.
 Even acts of perception are determined by our immediate interests and purposes.
 Thus ends and purposes, whether they exist as conscious or sub-conscious tendencies form the warp and woof of conscious experience.
 Hence purpose preserves the life of the self: